SWFAS Bylaws - Approved 9/07/23

 The officers of the Society shall consist of a President, a Vice-President, a Secretary, and a Treasurer.

-A. PRESIDENT.
+- PRESIDENT.
 The President shall preside at all business meetings; shall call extra business meetings when necessary; coordinate activities of Officers and committees, temporarily fill vacancies and appoint committees when necessary; and secure and insure access to meeting sites.
+The President is also responsible for filing Federal and State governmental statutory forms following notification to and approval by the Officers.
+The President is authorized to pay for certain items including office supplies and statutory fees via the use of the SWFAS credit card.
+The President can designate that the SWFAS credit card be assigned to another officer.

-C. SECRETARY.
-The Secretary shall take minutes of business and Officers meetings; maintain club roster and Astronomical League membership; and maintain and have available Society records to include Newsletters and minutes of meetings.
+- SECRETARY.
+The Secretary shall take minutes of business and Officers meetings and maintain a repository of past minutes and other designated official records.
 “Robert’s Rules of Order” shall be the authority on all questions of procedures not specifically stated in the by-laws.

 ARTICLE V — ELECTIONS

-The results shall be tallied, with the results expressed verbally to the membership, and shall be officially recorded in the minutes by the Secretary.
+The electronic and in-person votes shall be tallied, with the results expressed verbally to the membership, and shall be officially recorded in the minutes by the Secretary.

-The term of office of all Officers shall be for one year, with the term beginning at the January meeting and continuing through the December meeting of the next year.
+The term of office of all Officers shall be for two years, with the term beginning at the January meeting of the year following the election and continuing through the December meeting of the year after.

 Officers may be removed from office by a two-thirds vote of a quorum after a show of due cause under the provision that the members be notified of such proposed action at the regular meeting prior to the meeting at which the action is to be taken.